SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 write a blank line as its first or last line.

-A multiline string literal can be indented using any combination of spaces and tabs.
+A multiline string literal can be indented using any combination of spaces and tabs;
-This indentation is not included in the string that the multiline string literal creates.
+this indentation is not included in the string.
 The ``"""`` that ends the literal determines the indentation:
 Every nonblank line in the literal must begin